 • Supports digital transformation by enabling secure cloud and hybrid access models.

-• Creates Business Value: Through GRC assessments, security professionals can uncover areas where IAM investments lead to increased efficiency, cost savings, and risk reduction.
+Through GRC assessments, security professionals can uncover areas where IAM investments lead to increased efficiency, cost savings and risk reduction.

 Conclusion

 IAM and GRC are evolving into a strategic partnership rather than operational alignment.
-From reactive to proactive, identity-centric compliance, and integrated ecosystems help close the loop between risk reduction and control enforcement.
-Identity security is becoming the centerpiece of security as 80 percent of organizational data breaches are due to weak credentials.
-The future is identity driven governance, together IAM and GRC can become the operating system for security and compliance.
+From reactive to proactive, identity-centric compliance and integrated ecosystems help close the loop between risk reduction and control enforcement.
+Identity security is becoming the centerpiece of security, as more than 80 percent of organizational data breaches are due to weak credentials.
+The future is identity-driven governance, and together, IAM and GRC can become the operating system for security and compliance.